deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 Stepping through again, you can see that `ECX` now contains the value of `ESP`:

 <img src="{{ site.url }}{{ site.baseurl }}/images/18.png" alt="">

+After the value of `ESP` was also loaded into `ECX`, we then need to push the value of `ECX` (which now contains `ESP`) onto the stack, so we can call it later.
+That is what the last instruction does. `ECX` is now pushed onto the stack!
+We can proceed with the stack alignment now.

+Recall earlier when we determined how much space for our shellcode we had?
+We need to manipulate our stack pointer to go near the end of our `C` buffer.
+This is because our stack will have to start from the bottom and write upwards.
+We then need to get `EAX` to equal the value of `ESP`.
+That way, whenever we write to `EAX` it will be in a place where we can execute.

+You may be asking yourself at this point why we need `EAX`.
+Why do we need to use `EAX`?
+Why can't we just put our shellcode onto the stack pointer?
+This is due to the limitation of our characters.
+We are limited to a few opcodes.
+Due to this notion, we have to use hexadecimal math to get the values onto the stack that we want.
+These values will be our shellcode.
+In order to do this math, we need a register to do this math in!
+The register we are going to choose is `EAX`.

+Let's get into the stack alignment.